bunyaminkirmizi/profile-analyzer/README.md

 search profiles on github and save them in a list django based web app.

 # build & run
-In order to run this application you have to fullfill these requirements:
+In order to run this application you have to fulfill these requirements:
-You have to have a postgres database(you can get a docker container for this one):
+1. You have to have a postgres database which has these configurations(you can get a docker container for this one):

-Markdown | Less
+Field | Value
 --- | ---
 DATABASE_NAME | postgres
 USER| postgres